 There are separate sections for displaying the total blocked attacks, blocked IP addresses, the number of failed and successful login attempts, etc.

-The free version of Wordfence comes with basic scanning features.
+The free WordPress version of Wordfence comes with basic scanning features.

 You won’t receive any real-time updates about the latest security threats unfortunately, which means you'll be hoping your site does not get attacked by the latest zero-day vulnerabilities.